Ria Bond: Political career

 Bond joined New Zealand First in 2011 and was elected to the party's national board in 2012.
 She left her hairdressing salon in August 2014, just prior to the 2014 New Zealand general election, when she stood in the electorate; this was her first election contest.
 She placed third in that election and was 12th on the party's list, with New Zealand First winning 11 list seats.
 Following the election, Bond moved to Wainuiomata, working at Parliament as an executive assistant to MPs Richard Prosser and Mahesh Bindra.

 When Peters won the Northland by-election on 28 March 2015 and became an electorate MP, Bond was next in line and became a list MP for her party.
 Bond was sworn in on 28 April 2015.
 On 6 May 2015, Bond became a member of the Commerce Select Committee.

 She left Parliament after the 2017 New Zealand general election, as New Zealand First did not receive enough votes for her to make it back into Parliament; she then returned to Southland.

 On 15 April 2019, Bond announced her candidacy for the 2019 Invercargill mayoral election.
 However her registration 15 minutes before the deadline was rejected because the correct address of one of her nominators was not on the electoral roll.
 On 22 July 2022, she announced her candidacy for the 2022 Invercargill mayoral election.
 She was unsuccessful in the mayoral election but did win a seat on the city council.

-Bond is running for the Invercargill mayoralty again, as well as to retain her seat as a councillor, in the 2025 local elections.
+Bond ran unsuccessfully for the Invercargill mayoralty again in the 2025 local elections, but retained her seat as a councillor.